rod-meaney/cp-led-matrix/README.md

 Stop Thonny IDE and restart code.py

 5. Turn on the Power to your Matix and cross your fingers.
-Hopefully it all works and you can play with the WebSite IDE
+Hopefully it all works and you can play with the Website driver

 ## Other things to note
 ### Using widgets on your phone